talfridmen/lustre_exporter/README.md

 This is where the magic happens.
 This is responsible to parsing the right data from the relevant files

+common.go - defines the basic functions and interface of inheriting collectorTypes

 ### collectors
 This is a simple definitions of which files need to be read and parsed.
 It holds a list of collectorType instances that point to a specific file.
 It also has some params like globs to find the files, but also regex to parse labels from the path itself.
 In addition, each instance is tagged with a label that allows to enable and disable collection features in the config file.

+collector.go - defines the basic functions and interface of inheriting collectors

 ### consts
 includes some constants such as base paths to counter files, and so on